Israeli Police Recommend Indicting Netanyahu In 3rd Corruption Allegations This Year

 In February, police recommended he be indicted for bribery, fraud and breach of trust in two other cases.

-One case concerns allegations that, between 2007 and 2016, Netanyahu received about $282,000 worth of gifts in the form of cigars, champagne and jewelry from Australian businessman James Packer, the ex-fiancé of singer Mariah Carey, and from Hollywood producer Arnon Milchan.
+One case concerns allegations that between 2007 and 2016, Netanyahu received about $282,000 worth of gifts in the form of cigars, champagne and jewelry from Australian businessman James Packer, the ex-fiancé of singer Mariah Carey, and from Hollywood producer Arnon Milchan.
 Another case concerns allegations that Netanyahu offered to advance legislation favoring a newspaper publisher in exchange for positive press coverage in the paper.

 Will Netanyahu be indicted?

 Israel's attorney general, appointed by the prime minister, will now study the police recommendations and decide whether there is sufficient evidence to indict Netanyahu.
-It will likely take months before he announces his decision in all three corruption cases.
+It is likely to take months before he announces his decision in all three corruption cases.

 The attorney general closely oversaw the police investigation, and Tal Schneider, diplomatic and political correspondent for Israel's Globes newspaper, told NPR she believes the severity of the police recommendations indicates that he has already made up his mind to indict.